omerwwazap/ESP8266-GPIO-Usage/README.md

 ### Project Idea

 This project is made to be used in our University course CTIS-477 - System Engineering.
-For this course we have to make a small **Smart Home Automation System** as such i have decided to do the following;
+For this course we have to make a small **Smart Home Automation System**, as such i have decided to do the following;

 Have a dashboard panel accessible by a web browser and will use 3 sensors:

-Motion Sensor,
+- Motion Sensor,
-LDR Sensor,
+- LDR Sensor,
-Temperature and Humidity Combo Sensor.
+- Temperature and Humidity Combo Sensor.

 So what will these sensors do?

 - Motion Sensor